Depth-2 Neural Networks Under a Data-Poisoning Attack

-Now the defender has to train on the set $S_p \cup S_c$. {\it We note that our model differs from this causative attack model because we allow for any arbitrary fraction (including all) of the training data to be corrupted in an online fashion by the bounded additive adversarial attack on the true labels}
+Now the defender has to train on the set $S_p \cup S_c$.
+We note that our model is not the same as the causative attack model because we allow for an arbitrary fraction (including all) of the training data to be corrupted in an online fashion by the bounded additive adversarial attack on the true output.}

-We also note that we consider the case of \textit{regression} on nets, which is far less explored than the case of adversarially robust classification by neural nets.
-To the best of our knowledge previous work on robust regression have been limited to linear functions and have either considered corruptions that are limited to a small subset \cite{jagielski2018manipulating}, \cite{xiao2018feature} of the input space/feature predictors or make structural assumptions on the corruption.
-Despite the substantial progress with understanding robust linear regression \cite{xu2008robust}, \cite{xu2015show}, \cite{10.5555/2968826.2968855}, \cite{10.5555/3042817.3043023}, \cite{10.1145/3128572.3140447}, \cite{li2011compressed}, \cite{Laska_exactsignal}, \cite{nguyen2011exact}, the corresponding questions have remained open for even simple neural networks.

-Our first key step is to make a careful choice of the neural network class to work with, as given in Definition \ref{net}.
-Secondly, for the optimization algorithm, we draw inspiration from the different versions of the iterative stochastic non-gradient \textit{Tron} algorithms analyzed in the past, \cite{rosenblatt1958perceptron}, \cite{Pal1992MultilayerPF}, \cite{freund1999large}, \cite{kakade2011efficient}, \cite{klivans2017learning}, \cite{goel2017learning}, \cite{goel2018learning}.
-We generalize this class of algorithms to a form as given in Algorithm \ref{minibatchneurotronsinglestoch} and we run it in the presence of an { adversarial oracle} that we instantiate which is free to make any additive bounded perturbation to the \textit{true} output generated by a network of the same architecture as the one being trained on. {\it Beyond boundedness, we impose no other distributional constraint on how the adversary additively distorts the true label.}